raivivek/raivivek.github.io/resume.rst

 -----------------

 A core team member of college team participating in `iGEM 2015
-<http://2015.igem.org>`_ to be held at MIT.
+<http://2015.igem.org>`_ held at MIT.
 Involved in conceptualization and
 executation of participation idea and experiments.

 Captain, Opensoft